sphinx-labs/sphinx/docs/deployment-artifacts.md

 * **contractName**: The name of the contract.
 * **address**: The address of the contract.
 * **abi**: The ABI of the contract.
-* **solcInputHash**: The hash of the Solidity compiler input that contains this contract.
 * **receipt**: The transaction receipt of the contract deployment.
 * **metadata**: The metadata of the contract as returned by the Solidity compiler.
 * **args**: The constructor arguments.